williamjroche/Rocket-Flight-Computer/README.md

 Here is a demo video of the working prototype: https://youtube.com/shorts/D4aav9IAWUg?si=ib71gM45oc4MuGbN

-Note: At the moment only the IMU is programmed, I need to work on the barometer sensor and apogee detection + saving data to micro SD card.
+At the moment only the IMU is programmed, I need to work on the barometer sensor and apogee detection + saving data to micro SD card.
+You can see in the video I am using my custom dual power PCB I designed which is converting the 12v from the battery to a usable 3.3v for our sensors and Pico 2W.
+The switch you see is me prototyping a power switch.

 ## Safety Notes